Cytometry is the measurement of various physical and chemical properties of cells.

 - Please, no unfixed infectious material or radioactive material.
 Filter cells that are sticky or clumping with nylon mesh (Falcon 5 ml Polystyrene Round Bottom Tube with Cell-Strainer Cap 12x75mm; Part # 352235) or 1cc Tuberculin syringes.
 Anything less than 70 microns should flow through the cytometers.
 However, this assumes a single cell suspension.
 Cells that grow in monolayers, as well as large populations of dead cells or debris, will cause samples to clump.

-The Fortessa is a four laser flow cytometer capable of detecting up to 13 distinct fluorochromes simultaneously.
-Along with traditional forward and side scatter, the Fortessa is equipped with a PMT dedicated to detection of forward scatter, making the Fortessa ideal for microparticle detection.
+The Fortessa I is a four laser flow cytometer capable of detecting up to 15 distinct fluorochromes simultaneously.
+Along with traditional forward and side scatter, the Fortessa I is equipped with a PMT dedicated to detection of forward scatter, making the Fortessa I ideal for microparticle detection.
 The Fortessa I is compatible with the High Throughput Sampler (HTS) attachment, allowing for reading samples directly from 96-well plates.

 Becton Dickinson (Accuri) C6